shilpakarumanchi/Avada-e-commerce/README.md

 Total sales revenue and AOV of loyalty program customers has been increasing ove the past year, giving positive indications that the loyalty program can be continued.
 ## Refunds
 Overall refund percentage is 5%, indicating that Avada is providing quality products and receiving high customer satisfaction.
+However, measures can be taken to minimize refund rates for Thinkpad Laptops and Macbook Air Laptops - the two products that had high refund rates.
-However, there were no refunds in 2022 that needs to be looked into.
+There were no refunds in 2022 that needs to be looked into.